Types of Smart Meter

 In February 2020 the SMETS2 installs decreased from 194k to 193k.
 The SMETS1 installs have also decreased from 26k to 21k, so the odds of you getting a SMETS2 meter have now improved to 80%.
 We would like to see that get to 85% before we recommend people say Yes to a Smart Meter to ensure you get the most secure model and with the most features.

 Here is a link to Elexon’s report: https://www.elexon.co.uk/data/key-data-reports/smart-meter-technical-detail-report/.

 Wide Area Network

-The Wide Area Network or WAN is the name given to the communications network between the meters and the company responsible for collecting the data and passing it on to other businesses such as suppliers; this company will usually be the DCC (Data Communications Company) which the government has set up especially for this role.
+The Wide Area Network or WAN is the name given to the communications network between the meters and the company responsible for collecting the data and passing it on to other businesses such as suppliers.
+This company will usually be the DCC (Data Communications Company) which the government has set up especially for this role supporting the final SMETS2 meters.
 Depending on the Communications Service Provider, which varies by areas of the UK, the technology can change depending on what works best in a local area.
 Sometimes your meter will communicate directly with DCC and sometimes it will talk through the meters around you to reach a particular meter which has direct communications with DCC.
 This form of communications looks like a mesh when you draw out the possible links between meters and is therefore known as a Mesh network.

 Home Area Network

 The Home Area Network or HAN is a bit like your home broadband wireless network and will be used to communicate between the meters, the In Home Display and other items as and when they become available.
 The communication protocol chosen for Smart Meters is Zigbee as it is simple, inexpensive, low power and secure.
 The range of this technology is about 15m, but this is reduced by obstructions such as walls and doors.